 In this book, you will learn:

-- There is a new category of "human" in today's world: Native Digitals (people under the age of 35 years old).
+- Native Digitals vs Native Analogs: There is a new category of "human" in today's world: Native Digitals (people under the age of 35 years old).
 And if you are a Native Analog, then all of your marketing efforts need to sit in this new context called, "For Native Digitals, the digital world is the real world."

-- Why so many marketers, entrepreneurs, executives, and even investors fall for The Big Brand Lie (falsely believing it's the company's "brand" customers care about).
+- The Big Brand Lie: Why so many marketers, entrepreneurs, executives, and even investors fall for The Big Brand Lie (falsely believing it's the company's "brand" customers care about).

-- How to successfully execute a Dam The Demand strategy, stopping customers in the "old" world and moving them over to the new & different future you are creating.
+- DAM The Demand: How to successfully execute a DAM The Demand strategy, stopping customers in the "old" world and moving them over to the new & different future you are creating.

-- How to launch a Lightning Strike Strategy—and why "Peanut Butter Marketing" (spread out evenly throughout the year) is a guaranteed path to irrelevancy.
+- Lightning Strike: How to launch a Lightning Strike strategy—and why "Peanut Butter Marketing" (spread out evenly throughout the year) is a guaranteed path to irrelevancy.

-- What most marketers don't understand about Black Friday, and why discount campaigns and coupons are a bad way to grow your business.
+- Discounting and Gifting: What most marketers don't understand about Black Friday, and why discount campaigns and coupons are a bad way to grow your business.

-- And finally, the difference between content marketing that captures people's attention and makes a difference versus content that goes nowhere.
+- The Content Pyramid: The difference between content marketing that captures people's attention and makes a difference versus content that goes nowhere.

-If you are a marketer or an entrepreneur/executive who wants to approach marketing through a category lens, this is the book for you.
+If you are a marketer, an entrepreneur, or an executive who wants to approach marketing through a category lens, this is the book for you.